+++ Get New Ideas by Email +++

 2. Smith’s (2002) claim that Jones’ (1989) proof is flawed presupposes the truth of Brown’s lemma (1975), which has recently been challenged by Garfinkle (2002)…

 The problem with pursuing such a discipline, according to Dennett, is that they’re “artifactual puzzles of no abiding significance”.
-That is, they lack any applicability in the real world.
+Meaning, this type of philosophy lacks any practical applicability in the real world.
 In a sense, it’s the mother of all ivory towers.
-Philosophers, however, could get away with it because their research rarely relies on empirical data and corresponding analysis that would expose their hypotheses as empty.
+Philosophers, however, could get away with it because their research rarely relied on empirical data and a corresponding analysis that would expose their hypotheses as empty.

 Where Chmess Goes Wrong

-Even if chmess-players only create the illusion of having expertise applicable to reality, it may not be entirely useless.
+Even if Chmess players only create the illusion of having expertise applicable to reality, it may not be entirely useless.
 It’s accepted work, after all.
 Players engage in critical thinking and problem-solving, write about it and get paid the same way they would when playing chess or pursuing a discipline Dennett deems worthwhile.
 If there’s a market for it, more power to them.
+So why bother?

 In 2013, anthropologist David Graeber observed a similar type of work he chose to name Bullshit Jobs in an eponymous essay.
 His article struck a nerve.
 Five years and a wealth of reports from readers later, he made his contribution to the science of bullshit in book form.
 Graeber published his findings in Bullshit Jobs: A Theory.
-But it’s important to note that Graeber isn’t talking about jobs regarded as tough or unpleasant; such as miner or nurse.
+But it’s important to note that Graeber isn’t talking about professions regarded as tough or unpleasant such as being a miner or nurse.
 Instead, he defines bullshit jobs as:

 a form of paid employment that is so completely pointless, unnecessary, or pernicious that even the employee cannot justify its existence even though, as part of the conditions of employment, the employee feels obliged to pretend that this is not the case.